farcasterxyz/protocol/README.md

 Verifications are stored in the Verifications Set, which is a modified [Last-Write-Wins-Element Set](<https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#LWW-Element-Set_(Last-Write-Wins-Element-Set)>).
 Valid and unremoved verifications are stored as `VerificationAdd` messages in the `adds` set.
 Removed verifications are stored as `VerificationRemove` messages in the `removes` set.
 Messages are indexed by `claimHash` and a particular claim cannot exist in both sets simultaneously.

-Verifications can be re-added once they've been removed, and conflicts are resolved using timestamp.
+Verifications can be re-added once they've been removed, and conflicts are resolved using timestamp with a preference towards remove messages when timestamps match.
+If two messages of the same operation (i.e. two adds or two removes) and same timestamp conflict, the one with the higher lexicographical message hash wins out.

 Verification information like the external entity address is effectively hidden once a verification is removed, because the `VerificationRemove` message only contains the claim hash.

 When a verification add message `a` is received:

 1. If `a` exists in the `removes` set
-   1. If existing remove message is more recent, discard `a`
+   1. If existing remove message is more recent or has the same timestamp, discard `a`
    2. Otherwise, move `a` to `adds` set
 2. If `a` exists in the `adds` set
-   1. If existing add message is more recent, discard `a`
+   1. If existing add message is more recent or has the same timestamp with a higher lexicographical message hash, discard `a`
    2. Otherwise, overwrite `a` in the `adds` set with the new message
 3. If `a` does not exist in either set
    1. Add `a` to `adds` set